eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 legislation and rules.

-Note: As specified in the [European Digital Identity Regulation], legally speaking, the term 'Relying Party' includes Attestation Providers (i,e, QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers), as well as service providers.
+Note: As specified in the [European Digital Identity Regulation], legally speaking, the term 'Relying Party' includes Attestation Providers (i.e., QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers), as well as service providers.
 However, technically speaking the responsibilities of Attestation Providers are quite different from those of service providers, as is